DeveloperTinoco/api_docs/index.md

 }
 ```

-Once a user is properly authenticated and they receive a JWT bearer token, they must use that token in ongoing requests until that token expires.
+Once a user is properly authenticated and they receive a JWT token, they must use that token in ongoing requests until that token expires.

 It is best practice to store the JWT token once you request it and implement logic to re-use that JWT token.
-Once the token expires, which you will know when that is given a specific error message, you should then request a new one.
+Once the token expires, which you will know given a specific error message, you should then request a new one.

 ## /api/v1/standard-products/monthly-data - __GET__